naasking/Dynamics.NET/README.md

 visible given any instance.

 If a type is Mutability.Maybe, then whether mutation is visible depends on runtime data.
-You can determine with it's visible for certain by
+You can determine whether mutability for certain via:
-calling:

-    bool isMutable = Type<T>.IsMutable(value);
+    bool isMutable = Type<T>.IsMutable(instance);

 This efficiently checks the runtime data of the instance to see if any of it permits mutation.